Blackwell PTSA's Art Program

 -

-Briefly talk about the artist and the lesson you are teaching (ex.
-Perspective or Lines, etc.)
+Briefly talk about the artist and the lesson you are teaching (ex. perspective, Monet's lilies, origami etc.)

 Ending the Lesson

-- Make sure student’s name is on the picture
+- Make sure the student’s name is somewhere on the art (back of page, etched in the clay etc)

 - Put the materials away neatly for the next volunteer to use